 - Benign tumors: A lump or bump beneath the skin may also be a tumor.
 Although the word “tumor” can be scary, not all lumps are harmful.
 Some tumors, like lipomas, are actually benign fatty growths that only reach a certain size and will not invade surrounding tissues.
 These types of growths may need to be removed depending on their location but are generally not harmful.

 - Malignant tumors: Other tumors may be malignant, meaning they can spread rapidly, invading surrounding tissues and creating serious health problems.
-Malignant growths are generally what we think of when we think of cancer.
+Malignant growths on our pups are generally what we think of when we think of dog cancer.

 Next Steps After Finding Lumps and Bumps